Guidelines

 Mission

-The Foundation devotes its grants to the fields of education, medicine, and human services.
+The Foundation devotes its grants to the fields of education, health, and human services.
 The trustees have a special interest in programs that focus across two or three of the foundation’s areas of interest and in partnering with other donors with similar objectives to enable more ambitious projects.

 Eligibility

-Applicants must be tax exempt under section 501(c)(3) of the Internal Revenue Code, and defined as “not a private foundation” under section 509(a) of the Code.
+Applicants must be tax-exempt under section 501(c)(3) of the Internal Revenue Code, and defined as “not a private foundation” under section 509(a) of the Code.

 Geographic Focus